-Work problems, going away to school, an illness, death of a close family member or any number of life changes can cause stress.
-Most of the time, people adjust to such changes within a few months.
-But if you have an adjustment disorder, you continue to have emotional or behavioral reactions that can contribute to feeling anxious or depressed.
+Work problems, going away to school, an illness or any number of life changes can cause stress.
+Most of the time, people get used to such changes within a few months.
+But if you have an adjustment disorder, you continue to have emotional or behavioral responses that can make you feel more anxious or depressed.

-Signs and symptoms depend on the type of adjustment disorder and can vary from person to person.
-You experience more stress than would normally be expected in response to a stressful event, and the stress causes significant problems in your life.
+Symptoms depend on the type of adjustment disorder.
+These symptoms can vary from person to person.
+You experience more stress than would generally be expected in response to a trying event, and this stress causes a lot of problems in your life.

-Adjustment disorders affect how you feel and think about yourself and the world and may also affect your actions or behavior.
-Some examples include:
+Adjustment disorders affect how you feel and think about yourself and the world.
+They also may affect your actions or behavior.

-- Avoiding important things such as going to work or paying bills
+- Not doing important things, such as going to work or paying bills.

-Symptoms of an adjustment disorder start within three months of a stressful event and last no longer than 6 months after the end of the stressful event.
-However, persistent or chronic adjustment disorders can continue for more than 6 months, especially if the stressor is ongoing, such as unemployment.
+Symptoms of an adjustment disorder start within three months of a stressful event.
+These symptoms last no longer than six months after the end of the stressful event.
+But constant or lasting adjustment disorders can continue for more than six months.
+This is especially true if the stressful event is ongoing, such as being unemployed.

 When to see a doctor

-Usually stressors are temporary, and we learn to cope with them over time.
-Symptoms of adjustment disorder get better because the stress has eased.
-But sometimes the stressful event remains a part of your life.
+Stressors are usually temporary.
+You learn to cope with them over time.
+Symptoms of adjustment disorder usually get better when the stress eases.
+But sometimes the stressful event continues to be a part of your life.
 Or a new stressful situation comes up, and you face the same emotional struggles all over again.

-Talk to your doctor if you continue to struggle or if you're having trouble getting through each day.
+Talk to your doctor or a mental health professional if you continue to struggle or if you're having trouble getting through each day.
 You can get treatment to help you cope better with stressful events and feel better about life again.

-If you have concerns about your child's adjustment or behavior, talk with your child's pediatrician.
+If you have concerns about your child's behavior, talk with your child's doctor.

 Suicidal thoughts or behavior